 Some academic disciplines prefer or recommend one technique over the others.
 Each technique offers information users valuable criteria and guidelines to use when filtering through sources.

-In classes, for best results use the framework recommended or required by your instructor.
+In classes, use the framework recommended or required by your instructor for best results.

-In life, for best results, keep asking yourself that one question: Who is telling me what and why?
+In life, just keep asking yourself that one question: Who is telling me what and why?